spoonapps/docs/testing/selenium_testing/5_testing_ie.md

 #### Configuring Internet Explorer Options

-See below for language-specific instructions for how to properly configure your Internet Explorer tests for Spoonium.
+See below for language-specific instructions for how to properly configure your Internet Explorer tests for Spoon.

 **Java**